AaravJoshi03/React/React-Learning/Day-06-React-Forms-&-Controlled-Components/notes.md

 As the user types,

-React automatically updates the UI.
+React automatically re-renders the UI with the latest values.

 ---